iqtree/VBayes/README.md

 python3 main.py --help
 ```

-## 3. Running VBayes for a dataset.
+## 3. Running VBayes for a dataset

 ### 3.1.
 Run with defaults